So...What's Working or Not?

 Here are a few seeds we find easiest to save:

 Kale is a great choice.
 You can harvest the greens all season long and leave the plant in the ground through the winter.
 In spring, the plants will usually start greening up and you can continue to harvest greens.
-The around April the plants will begin to flower and eventually produces so you can harvest and plant again!
+Around April the plants will begin to flower and eventually produces so you can harvest and plant again!

 Dill will often go to seed a few months after you plant it.
 When it's young and the ferns are fresh, continue to harvest them.
 As the plant elongates it will send up flowers and then the seeds will form.
 Let the seeds dry on the plant to an olive-brown color, then harvest to use in making dill pickles, etc.